CANFLUX/pipeline-documentation/9_Quick_Start_Set_Up_Structure_Config.md

 3. Next, run `set_TAB_project('<projectPath>')`.
 This process sets up the `Biomet.net` toolbox to work with your project.

-### 9.2 &nbsp; Short description of directory structure and contents
+### 9.2 &nbsp; Short description of new directory structure and contents

-Only the new directories and files necessary to begin data cleaning are described here.
+Only the new directories and files necessary to get to this point and begin data cleaning are described here.
 For the long description see section 10 [xxx link].

 #### Database directory
-* The new `Database` directory contains `Calculation_Procedures`, and within `Calculation_Procedures`, there is one called `TraceAnalysis_ini`.
+* The new `Database` directory contains a `Calculation_Procedures` directory, and within `Calculation_Procedures`, there is one called `TraceAnalysis_ini`.

 * Within `TraceAnalysis_ini`, you will see a subdirectory named using your SITEID (`SITEID1` in this example), as follows: